Mathieu Marais: Life

 Mathieu Marais was born in Paris, in the rue du Bouloi.
-His baptismal certificate is dated of October 11, 1665 at the Church of St Eustache of Paris.
-Because of the high infant mortality, infants were baptized the same day or a few days after their birth, so his date of birth was conjectured to be October 10.
-His father is Renault Marais, prosecutor at the Grand Châtelet, and his mother is Catherine-Françoise Billon.
-He have Mathieu Billon, Parisian bourgeois, and Claude Billon, daughter of Guillaume Billon, the King's candlemaker.
+His baptismal certificate was dated of October 11, 1665 at the Church of St Eustache of Paris.
+Because of the high infant mortality, infants were baptized the same day or a few days after their birth, so his date of birth is conjectured to be October 10.
+His father was Renault Marais, prosecutor at the Grand Châtelet, and his mother was Catherine-Françoise Billon.
+His godparents were Mathieu Billon, Parisian bourgeois, and Claude Billon, daughter of Guillaume Billon, the King's candlemaker.

-He spent twelve years with the Jesuits, then became a lawyer the November 22, 1688 before retiring in 1736.
-It was long thought that he had ended his career as bâtonnier, but it was actually Jean Marais (or Marays).
+He spent twelve years with the Jesuits, then became a lawyer on November 22, 1688 before retiring in 1736 and he ended his career as bâtonnier.
+He was often mistaked with Jean Marais (or Marays).
 His nickname was "the lawyer of the women" (l'avocat des dames), because he pleaded for a lot of them.
 He aspired to French Academy.
 He was very fond of Jean de La Fontaine, and the wrote an Histoire de la vie et des ouvrages de M. de La Fontaine (History of The Life and Works of Mr. de La Fontaine) published in 1811 by Simon Chardon de La Rochette.
 He was in contact with several personalities of his time, including Nicolas Boileau, the Chancellor d'Aguesseau, the Cardinal Polignac, the Viscount Charles-Henri-Gaspard de Saulx of Tavannes, and also the financier Samuel Bernard.